Grassleaf coneflower

 Grassleaf coneflower (Rudbeckia graminifolia) by Eleanor Dietrich

-Grassleaf coneflower typically flowers in summer and occurs naturally savannas and along moist roadsides.
+Grassleaf coneflower typically flowers in summer and occurs naturally in wet savannas and along moist roadsides.

 Family: Asteraceae (Aster, daisy or composite family)